quicwg/base-drafts/draft-ietf-quic-recovery.md

 and common practice.
 Some may need to be changed or negotiated in order to better suit a variety of environments.

-kMaxTLPs (recommended 2):
+kMaxTLPs (RECOMMENDED 2):
 : Maximum number of tail loss probes before an RTO fires.

-kReorderingThreshold (recommended 3):
+kReorderingThreshold (RECOMMENDED 3):
 : Maximum reordering in packet number space before FACK style loss detection considers a packet lost.

-kTimeReorderingFraction (recommended 1/8):
+kTimeReorderingFraction (RECOMMENDED 1/8):
 : Maximum reordering in time space before time based loss detection considers a packet lost.
 In fraction of an RTT.

-kUsingTimeLossDetection (recommended false):
+kUsingTimeLossDetection (RECOMMENDED false):
 : Whether time based loss detection is in use.
 If false, uses FACK style loss detection.

-kMinTLPTimeout (recommended 10ms):
+kMinTLPTimeout (RECOMMENDED 10ms):
 : Minimum time in the future a tail loss probe alarm may be set for.

-kMinRTOTimeout (recommended 200ms):
+kMinRTOTimeout (RECOMMENDED 200ms):
 :  Minimum time in the future an RTO alarm may be set for.

-kDelayedAckTimeout (recommended 25ms):
+kDelayedAckTimeout (RECOMMENDED 25ms):
 : The length of the peer's delayed ack timer.

-kInitialRtt (recommended 100ms):
+kInitialRtt (RECOMMENDED 100ms):
 : The RTT used before an RTT sample is taken.

 ### Variables of interest